 So when we are looking to see what bugs may be lurking inside your gut, they are often hiding in plain sight!
 This means that at times, it may appear as though you don’t have the kind of bugs we were expecting to see, and that are actually causing your symptoms.
 There is also the possibility that while some microbes may be detected - the planktonic ones - the full variety hiding in biofilm may not be detected.

-It is for this reason that I recommend using a natural biofilm disruptor for at least two weeks prior to testing for IBS root causes.
-Which can be frustrating when you want to work out what is hiding in your gut quickly, I know.
+It is for this reason that we recommend using a natural biofilm disruptor for at least two weeks prior to testing for IBS root causes.
+Which can be frustrating when you want to work out what is hiding in your gut quickly, we know.
 By disrupting the biofilm, we are more likely to get the full and accurate picture of exactly what is going on in the GI tract, and what we need to treat.

 How Biofilm Makes Treatment Harder

 When we can’t see the microorganisms or know just how much is there, effective treatment becomes difficult.
 This is because the quantity and type of microorganisms are what determine the types of antimicrobials required to help you heal.
 So if we can’t see all the microbes, we don’t know what to address.